Census Dots

 Native American/Other

-Of the 205 places in Wyoming, Douglas is the 15th most populous.
+Douglas is ranked the 15th most populous place in Wyoming, out of 205 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Douglas was ranked the 15th most populous place in the 2020 Census.

 Douglas's White Population